 Jefferson County Trauma: Jefferson County currently has two Trauma Centers.
-These are: Saint Anthony Hospital, a level I Trauma Center located in Lakewood, and Exempla Lutheran Medical Center, a Level III Trauma Center located in Wheatridge.
+These are: Saint Anthony Hospital, a level I Trauma Center located in Lakewood, and Lutheran Medical Center, a Level III Trauma Center located in Wheatridge.
 The choice of which trauma center to transport to by the individual transporting agency is made using the Trauma Triage Algorithm, taking into consideration numerous variables such as weather, level of prehospital personnel, road obstructions, and scene times.
 Jefferson County is a very large diverse county, and transport decisions will reflect the individual incident, while following this algorithm.
+Areas on the borders of Jefferson may find it appropriate to transport outside of the Foothills RETAC.